leadr-msu/kepler-gl/index.md

 ## Heat Map
-To change your map to a heatmap, return to the Layers Settings icon.
+To change your map to a heatmap, return to the Layers Settings menu.
 1. Under "Layer Type," choose "Heatmap."
 2. Color:
     * The color scheme here is not as important as opacity.
 With the Opacity setting, your “hot” areas become much darker as you move the slide up.